 Community Planning

 The community element, or social element, is the entire point of social media.
 Observing, following, and engaging with other people is the objective.
 For emergency disaster planning, there is no better way to coordinate local responses, distribute information, and raise awareness about a particular threat across a wide group.
-Severe weather alerts, emergency relief shelter information, volunteer campaigns, and other recovery plans are all part of a social media based disaster preparation endeavor.
-Since most natural disasters are highly regional events–state or county–planning for disasters locally through community connections on social media sites is a great way to prepare.
+Severe weather alerts, emergency relief, shelter information, volunteer campaigns, and other recovery plans are all part of a social media based disaster preparation endeavor.
+Since most natural disasters are highly regional events–state or county–planning for disasters locally through community connections on social media is a great way to prepare.

-The unpredictability and suddenness with which many disasters occur make ongoing planning a necessity.
+The unpredictability and suddenness with which many disasters occur makes ongoing planning a necessity.
 Personal planning efforts can be communicated across social media platforms and broader planning undertaken.
 Of course, when disasters do occur, you’re not likely to be checking Facebook updates, but there is still value in having a social channel to fall back on as both a preparation outlet and information source after the fact.

 Comments are closed here.